guhangnanam/guhangnanam/README.md

-# Hello there 👋, I'm Guhan But
+# Hello there 👋, I'm Guhan

 ### Software and ML Engineer